 Group term life coverage — Employers will be able to provide this coverage, at levels they choose ($5,000, $10,000, $15,000, $20,000, $25,000, or $50,000), to active members in menu options who are not enrolled in death and disability coverage.
 The cost of coverage, if offered, will be fully paid by the employer.

-Other plan changes effective January 1, 2019, include a decrease in the cost of supplemental disability coverage.
+Other plan changes effective January 1, 2019, include a decrease in the cost of supplemental death benefits coverage.
 This action creates an additional income security opportunity, which employers may offer their eligible employees.

 In addition to these options and features, the Directors approved the creation of a high-cost claims fund for 2019 and 2020 intended to slow the rate of increase in the cost of Medical Plan coverage.